SQE Assessment Regulations

 10. Fit to sit

-A "Fit to Sit" Policy operates for the SQE (this will be made available in the future).
+A "Fit to Sit" Policy operates for the SQE.
 Candidates who present themselves for any part of the SQE will be required to sign a declaration that they are fit to sit the assessment.
 Being "Fit to Sit" means that the candidate knows of no reason why their performance would be adversely affected during the assessment or why they may subsequently bring a claim for mitigating circumstances.

 11. Reasonable adjustments